sepse/Noise-Pollution-Prishtina/README.md

 [Sensor Channel](https://thingspeak.com/channels/1922620)

-The microphone sensor was placed in an urban residential and commercial location in the heart of Prishtina, at the intersection of "Bill Clinton" and "Bob Dole" streets.
+The microphone sensor was placed in an urban residential and commercial location in the heart of Prishtina, at the intersection of "Bill Clinton" and "Robert Dole" streets.

 ![noisemap](https://github.com/sepse/Noise-Pollution-Prishtina/blob/main/Graphics/noisemap.png)